-- TalkTalk – Specialises in value broadband and TV packages, with a key selling point of no mid-contract price rises.
+- TalkTalk – specialises in value broadband and TV packages

-- Vodafone – Offers affordable fibre broadband, with savings of £2 per month when you also sign up for a mobile phone contract.
-Money back if you don’t get guaranteed minimum speed.
+- Vodafone – offers affordable fibre broadband, with savings of £3 per month when you also sign up for a mobile phone contract

-- Shell Energy – Keenly priced broadband deals, with discounts for existing energy customers and money off vehicle fuel.
-Shell Energy pledges no price hikes when you come to the end of your contract.
+- Shell Energy – decently priced broadband deals, with discounts for existing energy customers and money off vehicle fuel

-- SSE – Offers money-off when you sign up for energy and broadband, as well as guarantee of no mid-contract price rises.
-Allows you to cancel penalty-free within 60 days if you’re not happy with your service.
+- SSE – offers money off when you sign up for energy and broadband with them.
+Allows you to cancel penalty-free within 60 days if you’re not happy with your service

 Better still, larger providers frequently sweeten their broadband deals with free gifts, vouchers or tokens.

-So although the likes of the Post Office or Now Broadband are likely to be cheaper, it’s well worth checking to see what the likes of BT, Sky and Virgin Media are offering when you’re shopping around.
+So, although budget networks are likely to be cheaper, it’s well worth checking to see what the likes of BT, Sky, and Virgin Media are offering when you’re shopping around.